cdktf/cdktf-provider-cloudflare/docs/loadBalancer.csharp.md

 - *Type:* object

-region_pools block.
+A mapping of region codes to a list of pool IDs (ordered by their failover priority) for the given region.

+Any regions not explicitly defined will fall back to using default_pools.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer#region_pools LoadBalancer#region_pools}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer#region_pools LoadBalancer#region_pools}

 ---